newsnowlabs/runcvm/docs/docker/storage/design.md

 This document outlines the storage architecture design for RunCVM's Firecracker integration.
 Unlike QEMU which supports virtiofs for live filesystem sharing, Firecracker has a minimal device model that requires alternative approaches for Docker volume mounts.

 > [!NOTE]
-> **December 2025 Update**: Successfully implemented 9P over TCP for live filesystem sharing!
-After debugging kernel issues, we now have working bidirectional volume mounts.
+> **December 2025 Update**: Successfully implemented **NFS over TCP** for live filesystem sharing!
+Using unfsd (user-space NFS daemon) on the host with NFS v3 client in guest.

 > [!IMPORTANT]
-> **Migration Planned (December 2025)**: We are migrating from 9P/diod to **Unison** for bidirectional file synchronization.
-Unison provides true bidirectional sync with better concurrent container access support.
+> **Production Implementation (December 2025)**: We are using **NFS over TCP** for bidirectional file synchronization.
+Each container gets its own unfsd instance on a unique port, providing true bidirectional sync with concurrent container access support.

 **Current Status**:
-- ✅ **Working**: Live 9P mounts over TCP with bidirectional sync
+- ✅ **Production**: Live NFS mounts over TCP with bidirectional sync
-- 🔄 **Migrating To**: Unison bidirectional sync (hybrid: inotify + 3s periodic)
 - ✅ **Working**: Multiple bind mounts with live filesystem access
-- 🎯 **Goal**: Full Docker volume compatibility with concurrent access support
+- ✅ **Complete**: Full Docker volume compatibility with concurrent access support
+- 🎯 **Goal**: Optimize performance and add advanced volume features

 ---